MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 ms.reviewer: scottmca
 manager: laurawi
 ms.audience: itpro
+ms.date: 7/29/2021
 ---

-# Wake On LAN from Modern Standby
+# Wake On LAN for Surface devices

 Surface devices that run Windows 10 version 1607 or later are capable of Wake On LAN (WOL) from Modern Standby (also known as Connected Standby).
 With WOL, IT admins can remotely wake up devices and automatically perform management tasks with Microsoft Endpoint Manager or third party solutions.